The Husky Jack is, as the name suggests, a hybrid breed of dog that has brought together the Siberian Husky and the Jack Russell Terrier.

 If we can begin by even just looking at the kind of price that you will probably end up paying for a Husky Jack puppy.

-There are a number of contributing factors that have a direct impact on the price, but this applies to any breed and not just this one.
+There are several contributing factors that have a direct impact on the price, but this applies to any breed and not just this one.

 The pedigree of the dog is going to play a role.